ankur22/godzilla/infra/k8s-ansible/README.md

 ## Provision from deployment server

-This will install Helm on the deployment system and flux cd onto the k8s cluster.
+This will install Helm and Flux on the deployment system and flux cd onto the k8s cluster.

 ```
 ansible-playbook -i all-hosts local.yaml --vault-password-file ansible-vault-password --extra-vars '@vault.yaml'